AntonioWingert/whaticketDeskRio/README.md

 - Create an user and login with it.
 - On the sidebard, go to _Connections_ page and create your first WhatsApp connection.
 - Wait for QR CODE button to appear, click it and read qr code.
-- Done.
-Every message received by your synced WhatsApp number will appear in Tickets List.
+- Every message received by your synced WhatsApp number will appear in Tickets List.
+- Done!
+If you have any questions, feedback, or suggestions regarding the modifications I've made, please don't hesitate to get in touch!
+You can reach me via email at antoniobwingert@gmail.com or check out my GitHub profile at [AntonioWingert](https://github.com/AntonioWingert).

 ## Basic production deployment